People and Story

 Seeking therapy can be a vulnerable process.

-To that, add the challenges that people with marginalized identities face such as prejudice and language or financial barriers.
-Getting the right help can become an overwhelming task.
+To that, add the barriers that people with marginalized identities face disproportionately, accessing support can become an overwhelming task.

 Mental Health Liberation extends this movement.